+It can be helpful to see how one compares to others in their age range.
+Averages can help investors see if they are on track to retire when they plan to.
 While each person is different in terms of their personal retirement goals, lifestyle, ability to save, and projected expenses, setting goals and benchmarks can help an individual figure out how much to save and where to put money for retirement.

 Average Retirement Savings By Age

 |Age Group||Average Retirement Savings|

-Average Retirement Savings by 30
+Average Retirement Savings in Your 30s: $67,400

 Most Americans in their 20s and 30s haven’t reached their peak earning years, and many might be paying off student loans, and saving up to buy a house or have kids.
 Retirement isn’t always top of mind.
 But the earlier people can figure out which retirement plan is right for you and commit to actually starting a retirement savings plan, the more they will benefit from compound interest over time.

-Average Retirement Savings by 40
+Average Retirement Savings in Your 40s: $77,400

-Since most people are making more money at this age than they ever have, it can be tempting to start spending it on fancy vacations, cars, and other things.
-But those who put that money towards retirement may be able to reach their goals early and retire young.
+Since most people are making more money at this age than they ever have, it can be tempting to spend it on fancy vacations, cars, and other things.
+Many people also have mortgages, families, and other big-ticket expenses during this time in their lives as well.

 For men, these are peak earning years, as they tend to continue increasing their earnings until age 55.
 Women tend to reach their peak earnings much younger at age 44.
 Either way, retirement savings should be top of mind for people in this age group.

-Average Retirement Savings by 50
+Average Retirement Savings in Your 50s: $110,900

-Average Retirement Savings by 60
+Average Retirement Savings in Your 60s: $112,500

-Although the dream is to retire at this age, many Americans have to keep working since they don’t have enough saved.
+Although the goal for many is to retire at around 60, many Americans have to keep working since they don’t have enough savings.
 In some cases, people plan on working at this stage of life anyway, so it’s not a bad thing.
-In fact, over half of workers say they plan on working during retirement, but out of those, 35% say it’s partly because of a lack of savings.
-Ideally working in later years of life is a choice and not a necessity.
-After this age, people tend to be spending rather than saving, so the average retirement savings amounts decline.
+A lot of people work during retirement, although some do so out of necessity.

-Contributions tend to increase as people age partly because they are earning more and partly because they are thinking about retirement more.
+Retirement contributions tend to increase as people age partly because they are earning more and partly because they are thinking about retirement more.